Shubham-18-10-1998/Obsidian/RESOURCES/Amazon Web Service (AWS).md

 ## Global Infrastructure
 - **Regions** - Each region is in a separate Geographic location.
 - **Availability Zones** : Each Region consists of multiple availability zones.
 Can be 3 or more.
 Each availability zone has one or more data centre.
 Each availability zone has public sub-net which is accessible to the public via internet, and private subnet.
 Each zone has redundant power sources.
 Redundant Network too between the regions and within them.
-- **AWS Outpost**: You can get a piece of hardware into your own data centre, this have limited capabilities and don’t offer all the services of AWS.
+- **AWS Outpost**: You can get a piece of hardware into your own data centre, this has limited capabilities and doesn’t offer all the services of AWS.
 These are connected to AWS Regions.
 - **Local Zones**: These are like availability zones.
 Present in metropolitan areas.
 Slightly more expensive.
 Connected to a AWS region.
 - **AWS Wavelength Zone**: offer 5G capability to provide low latency to mobile applications.
 Connected to AWS region.
 All these regions are interconnected with a network called AWS global Network.